 If you’re getting an amicable divorce you may not have to deal with having the Sheriff come to your house and serve you with divorce papers.
 But, if your case is messy, or you and your spouse are fighting, you will likely have the “pleasure” of seeing the Sheriff at your door.
 If that doesn’t make you lose your cool, wait.
 Reading your divorce papers probably will.

 Divorce papers tend to be full of accusations and enough legal mumbo jumbo to make your head spin and your guts churn.
-They are often so bad that you feel queasy even if you’re the one who had the papers drawn up!
-If you’re going to litigate your divorce, though, it’s best to get used to reading these kinds of documents.
+They often have so much inflammatory jargon in them that you feel queasy even if you’re the one who had the papers drawn up!
+Unfortunately, in all but the most amicable divorces, that’s just the way legal papers are written.
+If you’re going to litigate your divorce, it’s best to get used to reading these kinds of documents.
 Chances are, you’ll be reading a lot of them.

 There’s no getting around it.
 The first time you go to court and see your spouse sitting across the room from you, arms folded, and purposely ignoring you, it will feel weird.
 It will be weird.
 It will be emotional.
-There’s just no getting around it.
+You will NOT feel good.

 “Discovery” is the information gathering stage of the divorce case.
 This is the time when your lawyer sends you a list of documents to produce that’s so long and detailed that it rivals an IRS audit.